 - know the name of a valid OpenAthens domain.

-- have an API client that is capable of connecting to an HTTPS URL and sending an receiving JSON objects.
+- have an API client that is capable of connecting to an HTTPS URL, sending and receiving JSON objects.

-- have the credentials of a user or administrator account within the OpenAthens domain or have a previously assigned API key for an administrator account.
+- have the credentials of a user account within the OpenAthens domain or have a previously assigned API key for administrator functions.

 HTTP Basic Authentication

-Basic authentication can be used to verify the credentials for an account (these would probably have been collected via a login form), or to obtain an API key for subsequent access to the API.
+Basic authentication can be used to verify the credentials for an account (these would probably have been collected via a login form).

 Failed authentication will result in an HTTP 401 status from the API.
 Additional failure information is returned in the response body.
 This is encoded as an application/vnd.eduserv.iam.authenticationError-v1+json object.